 Nina has spent time working in museum education at both the Tenement Museum and the Museum at Eldridge Street, where she developed docent-training materials and walking tours of the historic Lower East Side.
 She is committed to making history engaging, interactive and enjoyable.

-Dr. Djuric is a member of Frisch’s Science and Math departments, teaching physics and math.
+Dr. Djuric is a member of Frisch’s Science departments, teaching physics.
 She received her B. S. in Physics in 2000 from the University of Belgrade in Belgrade, Serbia and her Ph.D. in 2005 from Stevens Institute of Technology in Hoboken, NJ where she also conducted Postdoctoral Research for several years.
 Prior to coming to the Frisch School, she taught physics at Stevens Institute of Technology, Passaic County Community College, and Bloomfield College.
 In addition to teaching, she participated in numerous research projects on electronic transport in semiconductor devices and quantum optics.

 Mr. Douglas Dunton is a member of Frisch’s English department.
 He holds a BA in English Language and Literature from Montclair State College and a Post-BA Teacher Certification for NJ.
 His areas of interest include: American Literature (by profession); Fantasy & Science Fiction (by long-time readership, interest, and study).